timecamp-org/good-enough-timecamp-scim-integrations/README.md

 - User added with empty department ✅
 - Group name with whitespaces near / ✅
 - Setting enabled to add external_id to user name ✅
+- Don't send automatic email when user is created ✅

 ## License